modehnal/modehnal.github.io/README.md

     - `context.sandbox.before_scenario(context, scenario)`
     - `context.sandbox.after_scenario(context, scenario)`

-    Now your setup is done "forever".
+    Now your setup is done *forever*.
 These are the setup parts and once this is done for a project, it rarely changes.
 Setup for some of my components, that I am responsible for, did not change for years that I was working on them.
 There are situations in my suites where I have no defined application, so all I need for setup are just 3 lines.

   - #### Commonly used steps

     In previous examples from `behave` usage, you saw that you can implement a function in python.
 Connect it with `behave` decorator `@step` to the text in `.feature` file.

-    Over the years we have had many step implementations and usage from features.
-Most of the time if I wanted to do something I had to code a Python function, mark it with a decorator and use that decorator in the feature.
-Some of them were used in so many projects, I found myself reimplementing or copying the same step over and over.
+    Over the years we have had many `step` implementations and usage from `features`.
+Most of the time if I wanted to do something I had to code a Python function, mark it with a decorator and use that decorator in the `feature`.
+Some of them were used in so many projects, I found myself reimplementing or copying the same `step` over and over.
 So I decided to provide them to everyone and all they have to do is to keep the format so that the `behave` can match them.

     The location where you can see [commonly used steps](https://gitlab.com/dogtail/qecore/-/blob/master/qecore/common_steps.py).